launchdarkly/api-client-dotnet/docs/FeatureFlagsApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

-<a name="postfeatureflagapprovalrequest"></a>
+<a name="postflagconfigscheduledchanges"></a>
-# **PostFeatureFlagApprovalRequest**
+# **PostFlagConfigScheduledChanges**
-> FeatureFlagApprovalRequest PostFeatureFlagApprovalRequest (string projectKey, string featureFlagKey, string environmentKey, string featureFlagApprovalRequestId, FeatureFlagApprovalRequestConfigBody featureFlagApprovalRequestConfigBody)
+> FeatureFlagScheduledChange PostFlagConfigScheduledChanges (string projectKey, FlagConfigScheduledChangesPostBody flagConfigScheduledChangesPostBody, string featureFlagKey, string environmentKey)

-Create an approval request for a feature flag
+Creates a new scheduled change for a feature flag.

 ### Example
 ```csharp